 - Tours are fully booked for months in advance.

 - Sun Light Beams occur roughly from 11 am – 1.30 pm, when the sun is at its peak.

 - It must be sunny for the light beam; clouds spoil the illumination.
-Thunderstorms occur in summer, causing the closure of Antelope.
+Thunderstorms occur in summer, causing the closure of the Antelope.

 - Tripods are currently not allowed on the photographer tour.

 - Lower Antelope has its own charm but without the light beam.
 Also, here you can take stunning pictures with glowing sandstone.
 Anyhow, this tour is more than getting the best shot; the entire narrow canyon is the experience.
 Soak in this mystic place and go back home with an unforgettable memory.

 - Called Corkscrew, and you know why when you entered the canyon.

 - Tour booking: To secure your tour, I recommend a booking in advance.
 However, not as fully booked as Upper Antelope.
 Sometimes even walk-in works and tickets are available.